 There are some general classroom principles that support students with learning difficulties.
 These include:

-Parents can arrange a meeting with the Support Teacher, Inclusive Education on request.
+Parents can arrange a meeting with the ST:IE on request.

 Where appropriate, a referral to the Student Support Team may be recommended.
 Parents and carers of students who are verified are invited to attend regular, informal gatherings where support and information are provided